 Our disclosure practice includes advising on substantive and technical filing and disclosure questions.
 We routinely draft and review all types of reports, proxy statements and other documents filed with the SEC, as well as press releases and other informal market communications, and regularly assist clients in anticipating and responding to SEC staff comments.
 We have extensive experience in advising on compliance with Regulation FD, Regulation G and other requirements that apply to non-GAAP financial measures, Section 16 reporting and executive compensation disclosure.
 We work closely with our clients to address new disclosure requirements, such as conflict minerals reporting and the executive compensation rules mandated by the Dodd-Frank Act, and emerging hot-button disclosure issues, such as use of social media and a variety of corporate social responsibility issues.

-Our corporate governance practice includes advising on SEC and stock exchange requirements and helping clients to identify and understand investor perspectives and proxy advisory firm policies; advising on shareholder engagement, shareholder proposals, anti-takeover defenses, proxy access and emerging best practices; addressing interactions with activist shareholders; and handling matters involving the Sarbanes-Oxley Act, Dodd-Frank Act, JOBS Act and FAST Act.
-We have advised numerous boards and management teams on key governance issues, including the design and implementation of board governance policies, committee charters, internal controls, disclosure policies, controls and procedures, whistleblower policies, management transition planning and attorney reporting procedures.
+Our corporate governance practice includes advising on SEC and stock exchange requirements and helping clients to identify and understand investor perspectives and proxy advisory firm policies; advising on shareholder engagement, shareholder proposals, anti-takeover defenses, proxy access and emerging governance practices; addressing interactions with activist shareholders; and handling matters involving the Sarbanes-Oxley Act, Dodd-Frank Act, JOBS Act, FAST Act and relevant state corporate law.
+We have advised numerous boards and management teams on key governance issues, including the design and implementation of board governance policies, committee charters, internal controls, disclosure policies, controls and procedures, whistleblower policies, succession planning and attorney reporting procedures.
 We also serve as independent counsel to a number of audit committees.